-Also, in FY17 HACSM proposed and received HUD approval to increase the term of assistance from three to five years.
-With this expansion, the first 18 months of case management assistance continues to be provided by the referring agency with the remaining term transitioned to the HACSM self-sufficiency team.
-Effective August 2016, each new household that enters the program and successfully completes the lease up process will receive up to five years of housing assistance and enters into a self-sufficiency COP upon move in.
+In FY2017, HACSM proposed and received HUD approval to increase the number of HRP vouchers from 100 to 150 and the length of rental assistance from 3 to 5 years.
+With this expansion, the first 18 months of case management assistance continues to be provided by the referring agency, or by Abode Services upon agreements between the referring agency and Abode Services, with the remaining 42 months provided by the HACSM self-sufficiency team.
 The HACSM self-sufficiency team coordinates with the referring agency regarding the participant's individual goal plan.